 Choose the appropriate type of homeowners insurance

 There are different types of homeowners insurance available in the market to meet the protection needs of every home.
-Insurance companies offer various types of home insurance coverage designed according to coverage needs and type of home.
+Consequently, insurance companies offer various types of homeowners insurance designed according to coverage needs and type of home.

 HO-1 Basic Form

 As the name implies, this policy only provides basic protection.
-It provides coverage against specifically named perils.
+Also, it provides coverage against specifically named perils.
 HO-1 policy reimburses repair or replacement expenses of a damaged home at their actual value cost.
-It only covers damages caused by these 10 specific perils:
+In addition, it only covers damages caused by these 10 specific perils:

 - Hail or Windstorm

 This policy reimburses home repair or replacement expenses at your home’s replacement cost.
 Also, it covers the contents of your home at their actual cash value.
 Furthermore, it offers broader coverage as it covers extra protection against the following: